Nynros/InternetSecurity/README.txt

-Use common Network-Switches like TP-Link TL-SG108-M2 Enable Two-factor authentication (2FA) on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Change the default admin password (20 digits) via a password-generator on your WLAN-Router, -Repeater/Extender
-Change the DNS server on your WLAN-Router to Quad9 (Primary DNS 9.9.9.9 / Secondary DNS 149.112.112.112).
+Use common Network-Switches like TP-Link TL-SG108-M2 Enable Two-factor authentication (2FA) on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Change the default admin password via a password-generator on your WLAN-Router, -Repeater/Extender to a new one (20 digits) Change the DNS server on your WLAN-Router to Quad9 (Primary DNS 9.9.9.9 / Secondary DNS 149.112.112.112).
 It's privacy focused and blocks stinky ad- and malware-stuff (https://www.quad9.net/)

 Topic: WIFI